juxor/afaq/markdown/secH3.md

 would _"be a system of exploitation not subject to the law of value and all its implications."_ [**Op.
 Cit.**, p.
 225] As Fernandez correctly summarises:

-> _ "Cliff's position appears untenable when it is remembered that whatever capitalism may or may not entail, what it **is** a mode of production, defined by a certain type of social production relations.
+> _"Cliff's position appears untenable when it is remembered that whatever capitalism may or may not entail, what it **is** is a mode of production, defined by a certain type of social production relations.
 If the USSR is capitalist simply because it produces weaponry to compete with those countries that themselves would have been capitalist even without such competition, then one might as well say the same about tribes whose production is directed to the provision of tomahawks in the fight against colonialism."_ [**Op.
+Cit.**,
-Cit.**, p.
+p.
 65]

-Strangely, as Marxist, Cliff seemed unaware that, for Marx, "competition" did not define capitalism.
-As far as trade goes, the _"character of the production process from which [goods] derive is immaterial"_ and so on the market commodities come _"from all modes of production"_ (for example, they could be _"the produce of production based on slavery, the product of peasants . . ., of a community . . . , of state production (such as existed in earlier epochs of Russian history, based on serfdom) or half-savage hunting peoples"_).
-[**Capital**, vol. 2, pp. 189-90] This means that trade _"exploits a given mode of production but does not create it"_ and so relates _"to the mode of production from outside."_ [**Capital**, vol. 3, p.
+Strangely, as a Marxist, Cliff seemed unaware that, for Marx, "competition" did not define capitalism.
+As far as trade goes, the _"character of the production process from which [goods] derive is immaterial"_ and so on the market commodities come _"from all modes of production"_ (for example, they could be _"the produce of production based on slavery, the product of peasants . . ., of a community . . . , of state production (such as existed in earlier epochs of Russian history, based on serfdom) or half-savage hunting peoples"_). [**Capital**, vol. 2, pp. 189-90] This means that trade _"exploits a given mode of production but does not create it"_ and so relates _"to the mode of production from outside."_ [**Capital**, vol. 3, p.
 745] Much the same can be said of military competition - it does not define the mode of production.

 There are other problems with Cliff's argument, namely that it implies that Lenin's regime was also state capitalist (as anarchists stress, but Leninists